College of Education and Health Professions

 The College of Education and Health Professions offers a variety of special opportunities for learning and professional growth for graduate students.
 A variety of clinical field experiences, visiting authors and experts, membership in professional organizations, and specialized library resources are some of the special programs and opportunities that enrich students.

 - Several graduate courses offer links to field experiences that greatly enrich the course content.
-This includes regular observation and participation in PK-12 classrooms and individualized administrative practicums for students seeking Principal Certification, and summer literacy clinics that bring children to campus to work with graduate students earning the Reading Specialist Certification.
+This includes regular observation and participation in PK-12 classrooms and individualized administrative internships for students seeking Principal Certification, and summer literacy clinics that bring children to campus to work with graduate students earning the Reading Specialist Certification.

 - Graduate courses routinely host authors and experts in various areas to share their experiences and insights.
 Guests include outstanding professors from other area universities, award-winning educators, and others.